tfabris/BlueGigaEmpeg/README.md

 power state transitions.

-I found that if I connected the empeg to my car's power via the regular method (i.e. car accessory power to the orange ignition wire on the sled, and car constant 12v power to the yellow memory wire on the sled), then there were certain unusual states that it could get into.
+I found that if I connected the empeg to my car's power via the regular method (i.e., car accessory power to the orange ignition wire on the sled, and car constant 12v power to the yellow memory wire on the sled), then there were certain unusual states that it could get into.
 Sometimes I would shut off my car, but the empeg would come back up out of sleep mode and play tracks